gravitational/gravity/docs/5.x/manage.md

 ```

-Use `tsh ls` command to list all nodes (servers) inside of a given Telekube Cluster:
+Use `tsh ls` command to list all nodes (servers) inside of a given Gravity Cluster:

 ```bash
 $ tsh --cluster=name ls